 - Lost focus due to context switching

 Bring Jira Service Desk into Slack

-While JSD doesn’t yet natively integrate with Slack, we at Obie.ai have partnered with the wonderful folks at Atlassian to develop a solution for this disconnect.
-By adding Obie to your Slack workspace, your IT support team or even an employee with a issue, can instantly create a Jira Service Desk ticket without leaving Slack.
+The native integration between Slack and JSD leaves a lot to desire.
+We at Obie have partnered with the wonderful folks at Atlassian to develop a solution for this disconnect.
+By adding Obie to your Slack workspace, your IT support team or even an employee with an issue, can instantly create a Jira Service Desk ticket without leaving Slack.
 Moreover, Obie syncs the ticket status with JSD into Slack, so everyone is kept up to date on the ticket status, all within the flow of work—thus enabling IT help desk automation for your team.